 Working in partnership with others makes our reach so much wider than our own programs, and the positive impact for people with disabilities so much greater.
 There’s still a lot of work to do, but we will keep working in partnership with others to build an inclusive world where all people with disabilities enjoy their human rights and achieve their full potential.
 Then one day this will no longer be a vision, but our shared reality.

-Photo (top): Liz, one of CBM Australia’s Technical Advisors with Silvia and Abilio from National DPO in Timor
+Photo (top): CBM Australia Technical Advisor, Liz (centre) with Silvia (left) and Abilio (right) from National DPO in Timor.